HackYourFutureBelgium/React_2025/react1/week1/lesson-plan-p1.md

 In this example, the `container` class is scoped to the `MyComponent` component, preventing naming conflicts with other components in the application.

 ## Exercises

+### Set up a new Next.js project (10 minutes)

+### Create a simple component structure (20 minutes)

+- Design a basic layout with header, main content, and footer
+- Create separate components for each section

+### Import and use components (10 minutes)

+- Import components into the main page
+- Arrange components to create the layout

+### Add basic styling (5 minutes)

+- Create a global CSS file
+- Import and apply styles to components